 Before even reaching out to any speakers to participate in your event, you need to make sure you have a clear idea of what your target audience would be interested in hearing.

-Doing this will make it much easier for you determine whom you should ask to be a speaker at your conference.
+Doing this will make it much easier for you to determine who you should ask to be a speaker at your conference.
 Also, if you can articulate to the people you’re asking to speak who the audience will be and what they’re interested in hearing, you’ll have a much easier time convincing speakers to participate.

 Instead of just going after “brand name” speakers, you should look for people who would be a good fit for your event and your audience.
 This will keep your audience happy and, in all likelihood, your speaker fees down.